 \subsection{Spatial Graph Reasoning Subnetwork}

-The hundreds of bands and high spatial resolution in HSI provide strong spectral-spatial relationships of the pixels, and these contextual information is easily utilized with superpixel segmentation, which can be implemented by adopting the SLIC algorithm \cite{slic} to generate a series compact superpixels.
-The original SLIC algorithm is difficult to be directly placed into the network for end-to-end training since the existing undifferentiable min-max operations. \cite{ssn_eccv} addresses this problem by transforming this operation to the differentiable weighted addition.
-With this technique, we successfully obtain the superpixels inside the network and generate the more effective descriptors.
-In addition, it can be noticed that the generated superpixels have brought the graph structure and the number of clustered districts is significantly less than the original pixels, benefitting to conduct the graph reasoning in a high efficiency.
+Hundreds of bands and high spatial resolution in HSI provide a close spectral-spatial relationship between pixels, and this contextual information is easily utilized by superpixel segmentation, which can be implemented by adopting the SLIC algorithm \cite{slic} to generate a series of compact superpixels.
+However, the original SLIC algorithm is difficult to be directly placed into the network for end-to-end training because of undifferentiable min-max operations. \cite{ssn_eccv} addresses this problem by transforming these operations to differentiable weighted addition.
+With this technique, we successfully obtain superpixel segments inside the network and generate effective descriptors.
+In addition, it should be noticed that the generated superpixels bring graph structure and the number of clustered districts is significantly less than the original pixels, benefitting conducting graph reasoning with high efficiency.